July 30, 2024

 Soil Requirements

-Malope prefers well-drained soil with a neutral to slightly acidic pH.
-Before planting it’s a good idea to test your soil to check that it meets these conditions.
-If needed then you can amend your soil with compost or other organic matter to improve drainage and fertility.
+Malope likes soil that drains well and has a neutral to slightly acidic pH.
+Before you plant it’s a good idea to test your soil to check that it meets these conditions.
+You can then use compost or something similar to improve the drainage or fertility if you need to.

 Location

 Choose a sunny spot in your garden.
-Malope thrives in full sun, requiring at least 6-8 hours of direct sunlight daily.
-A south-facing location is often ideal.
+Malope does best in full sun and need at least 6 to 8 hours a day of it.
+A south facing location usually perfect.

 Planting Malope